galetaire/spahousing/pages/posts/stock.md

 [![Antiguedad de las viviendas](/images/stockperiods.png)](/images/stockperiods.png)

-- **Construction period**: number of today existing dwellings per year/period of construction.
-The **red bar** is a final estimate based on the current pace of construction.
+- **Construction period**: number of today existing dwellings per period of construction.
+The **red bar** is a final estimate based on the pace of construction of the last 10 years.

 [![Estoc y balance de viviendas](/images/stockbalance.png)](/images/stockbalance.png)